oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 You need to complete the **Rolling update** module (last of the core Kubernetes labs modules).
 You can have done any of the other optional module sets.
 The **Log capture for archive** module is also optional.

-## Step 1: Log capture for processing and analysis
+## Task 1: Log capture for processing and analysis

 Developers create log entries for a reason, but as we've seen so far they are not that easy to get at in Kubernetes.